lit/lit-element/docs/_guide/properties.md

 </dt>
 <dd>

-Configure whether the property is associated with an attribute.
+Whether the property is associated with an attribute, or a custom name for the associated attribute.
 Default: true.
 See [Configure observed attributes](#observed-attributes).
 If `attribute` is false, the `converter`, `reflect` and `type` options are ignored.

 </dd>
 <dt>